 What are the deployment options for MintMCP Gateway solutions?

 MintMCP currently offers cloud deployment as a managed service with enterprise SLA guarantees, automatic failover, and centralized governance controls.
-MintMCP offers managed deployment with enterprise SLAs, and can support self-hosted deployment for organizations that require on-premise infrastructure (confirm availability and scope during procurement).
-The managed approach eliminates the operational overhead that open-source alternatives require.
+MintMCP is managed SaaS-first in the US and EU, with VPC or self-hosted deployment available on request for organizations that require additional infrastructure control.
+The managed approach reduces the operational overhead that open-source alternatives require.

 How does a robust API management strategy enhance the value of an MCP Gateway?

-API management principles—centralized credentials, rate limiting, access logging, policy enforcement—translate directly to MCP governance.
+API management principles, centralized credentials, rate limiting, access logging, and policy enforcement, translate directly to MCP governance.
 The gateway centralizes API keys and tokens that would otherwise scatter across developer machines and agent configurations.
-Organizations report hours saved per developer weekly by eliminating manual credential management and tool setup.
-The unified approach also enables cost analytics—tracking spending per team, project, and tool with detailed breakdowns impossible when connections are decentralized.
+The unified approach also enables cost analytics and auditability, tracking spending per team, project, and tool with detailed breakdowns that are difficult to maintain when connections are decentralized.